r0ckitj0n/whimsicalfrog/docs/frontend/css-componentization-and-ci.md

 npm run guard:styles
 npm run lint
 npm run lint:css
+npm run check:css:orphans
 ```

 This ensures no inline styles are introduced and code style is enforced.

+## Orphaned CSS Checker

+- Script: `scripts/check-orphaned-css.mjs`
+- Purpose: Detect CSS files in `src/styles/` that are not referenced by any JS/TS import or by `@import` chains starting from `src/styles/main.css`.
+- Run locally: `npm run check:css:orphans`
+- If any orphans are reported, either:
+  - Import them from `src/styles/main.css` if they are needed, or
+  - Archive them to `backups/unused_styles/` (preferred over deletion).

 ## Migration Playbook